 Apprentice cooks and bakers

 Their teacher who also came from a difficult background was able to undertake effective training.
-He was trained in baking over 6 years in Belgium.
+He was trained in baking for over 6 years in Belgium.
 He thus came back to Vietnam, with a very good knowledge of the techniques of pastry making and baking and the best products to use, to help young people with difficulties

 Stone cutting workshop